-Neta Spiro is Research Fellow in Performance Science at the Royal College of Music and an honorary Research Fellow at Imperial College London.
+Neta Spiro is Reader in Performance Science at the Royal College of Music and an honorary Research Fellow at Imperial College London.
 Neta’s background is in music (BMus, Oxford University), cognitive science (MSc, Edinburgh University), and music psychology (PhD, Amsterdam University).
 She was previously Research Fellow at Royal Holloway, University of London, and at the New School for Social Research, New York, and Head of Research at Nordoff Robbins, London.
 Neta taught at the Faculty of Music, University of Cambridge, where she continues as an honorary member.

 Two questions underlie her research: What is the potential role of music in peoples’ health and wellbeing, and what is communicated when we make music together?
 Her research on these questions has been from three perspectives: investigations of people’s reported experiences of music making, effects on people’s judgements, and analysis of interaction in music.